AMHERST INTERNAL DEADLINE: JANUARY 10, 2022 - NOON

 Guidelines for Recommenders

 Content: The mission of the Goldwater Foundation and its scholarship program is to help develop the nation’s next generation of researchers in the natural sciences, mathematics and engineering.
 Your letter should discuss the candidate's overall potential and, in particular, his potential to become a successful research scientist, mathematician or engineer.
 It is important, of course, for you to describe the context in which you know the student and for how long you have known the student.
 Do you see in this student the motivation, creative thought, stamina and the ability to collaborate that are characteristics of those successfully practicing in these areas?
 Particularly helpful to the reviewers are your comparisons of the nominee to other students you have known and worked with who have successfully pursued doctoral degrees and/or have previously won Goldwater Scholarships or other nationally competitive awards.
 If there are any special circumstances or challenges the student has had to face that have negatively affected the student’s performance or that the student has faced and has successfully addressed and performed well in spite of these challenges, please discuss these in your letter.
 See further advice from the Goldwater Foundation.

-Format and submission: Goldwater letters are REQUIRED (by the Foundation) to be no more than TWO pages, have one-inch margins on all sides, be single spaced, use 12 pt font, and be printed on letterhead.
-Please save your signed letter as a PDF file and send it via email attachment to Christine Overstreet (firstname.lastname@example.org) by November 30th.
+Format and submission: Goldwater letters are REQUIRED (by the Foundation) to be no more than TWO pages, have one-inch margins on all sides, be single spaced, use 12 pt font (typeface is unspecified), and be printed on letterhead.
+Please save your signed letter as a PDF file and send it via email attachment to Christine Overstreet (firstname.lastname@example.org) by JANUARY 10, 2022.
 Our office will upload your letter to the Goldwater portal.